-The disturbance phase of IOP-1 occurred on 3 December as the initial ridge broke down and a weak shortwave trough accompanied with mid-level clouds moved across the Intermountain West (Fig. 2.3).
-The approaching trough generated a compact regional pressure gradient that accelerated southerly winds above the CAP, reaching a peak approaching $\sim 20$ m s-1 during the early morning of 3 December (Fig. 2.4).
-Terrain channeling controlled the orientation of the flow in the SLV, leading to ageostrophic south winds blowing along the valley axis and down the regional pressure gradient (not shown).
+The disturbance phase of IOP-1 occurred on 3 December as the initial ridge broke down and a weak shortwave trough accompanied with midlevel clouds moved across the Intermountain West (not shown).
+The approaching trough generated a compact regional pressure gradient that accelerated southerly winds above the CAP, reaching a peak meridional speed approaching 15 m s-1 during the early morning of 3 December (Fig. 2.2b).
+Terrain channeling controlled the orientation of the flow in the SLV, leading to ageostrophic south winds blowing along the valley axis and down the regional pressure gradient.

-As the winds increased aloft, the CAP thinned from ~700 m at 00 UTC 2 December to ~150 m at 06 UTC 3 December (Fig. 2.4).
+As the winds increased aloft, the CAP thinned from approximately 700 m at 0000 UTC 2 December to 150 m at 0600 UTC 3 December (Fig. 2.2 a, b).
 The downward slope of the isentropes within the capping layer of strong static stability is partially due to increased warm air advection associated with the strengthening southerly flow and, as we show later, also due to tilting and displacement of the CAP.

-Surface conditions at station SM6 on the valley floor at the extreme southern end of the SLV and immediately in the lee of the Traverse Mountains (Fig. 2.5) remained quiescent (speeds less than 3 m s-1) and were similar to those observed throughout most of the SLV until 00 UTC 3 December at which time the first burst of warm (>10 °C), dry (dew point temperatures < -5 °C), and windy (speeds greater than 7.5 m s-1) conditions penetrated for a brief time to the surface.
-CAP conditions resumed at this location until 03 UTC followed by a second intrusion of warm, dry, windy conditions through 0830 UTC (Fig. 2.5).
-Another short period of CAP conditions was followed by the third warm, windy burst from 10-13 UTC.
+Surface conditions at station SM6 on the valley floor at the extreme southern end of the SLV and immediately in the lee of the Traverse Mountains (Fig. 2.2c), remained quiescent (speeds less than 3 m s-1) and were similar to those observed throughout most of the SLV until 0000 UTC 3 December at which time the first burst of warm (>10 °C) and windy (speeds greater than 7.5 m s-1) conditions penetrated for a brief time to the surface.
+CAP conditions resumed at this location until 0300 UTC followed by a second intrusion of warm, dry, windy conditions through 0830 UTC (Fig. 2.2c).
+Another short period of CAP conditions was followed by the third warm, windy burst from 1000-1300 UTC.
 The causes for these abrupt changes in surface conditions are explored throughout this paper.

-The disturbance period in the valley concludes after $\sim 15$ UTC 3 December as the trough axis passes over the region bringing a sharp reduction in the winds aloft and surface conditions at the south end of the valley return roughly to those observed the day before (Fig. 2.5).
+The disturbance period in the valley concludes after 1500 UTC 3 December as the trough axis passes over the region bringing a sharp reduction in the winds aloft and surface conditions at the south end of the valley return roughly to those observed the day before.
 Hence, the disturbance period is more complicated than the hypothesis provided by Wei et al. (2013) that it was due to the passage of a weak cold front.